ElioHealth

 • an emergency response service;

-• a diagnostic tool; or
+• a diagnostic tool;

 The platform is intended to support general wellness, self-observation, and optional advisor guidance only.
+Participants should contact qualified healthcare professionals for medical concerns and contact emergency services in an emergency.

 How the pilot works